Our tool for managing your permission to our use of cookies is temporarily offline. Therefore some functionality is missing.

 The New Class is the product range of the BMW Group dedicated exclusively to fully electric propulsion.
 It is being developed on our New Cluster Architecture (NCAR) with its three future-oriented core elements of “electrical”, “digital” and “circular”.

 The New Class marks the entry of the BMW Group sustainability concept into the third phase.
-In this phase we are raising the pace of CO2 reduction and concentrating firmly on the circular economy.
-It is characterised by three key aspects: a completely redefined IT and software architecture, a newly developed electric drive and battery generation and a new level of sustainability extending over the entire life cycle.
+In this phase we are concentrating firmly on the circular economy.

-- Secondary first.
-Proportion of secondary materials will be sharply increased.
+• Secondary first.
+Proportion of secondary materials will be increased.
 Focus on greatly reducing resource consumption

 CHARGING INFRASTRUCTURE AND CHARGING.